Skip to content

 1. Shoot in RAW

-If your camera can shoot RAW image files, then it’s recommended to use it all the time.
-No matter if you struggle with overexposed sky or shooting with normal lighting conditions.
-RAW files contain about three times more information than traditional JPEG files.
+If your camera supports RAW image files, make it a habit to use this format.
+Whether grappling with an overexposed sky or shooting under typical lighting conditions, RAW files retain about three times more data than standard JPEG files.

 exposure triangle